inspirer/textmapper/documentation.md

 	# a marker of the broken part of the stream
 	error:

-Mapping an input string to a terminal can be handled by the associated code.
+Mapping an input string to a terminal can be handled by the associated code (see [the lexer hack](https://en.wikipedia.org/wiki/The_lexer_hack)).

 	# some of the identifiers are types
 	TYPE: